z3h4/useful-commands/System Design/system_design.md

 ## Reverse Proxy

-A reverse proxy sits between the internet and the web servers.
+A reverse proxy sits between **the internet and the web servers**.
 It intercepts the requests from clients and talks to the web server on behalf of the clients.

 ![Reverse Proxy](images/reverse-proxy.png)